visit-dav/visit/src/doc/cli_manual/functions.rst

   DatabasePlugins(host) -> dictionary

-host : type
+host : string
     The name of the host for which we want database plugins.

-return value : integer
+return type : dictionary
     The DatabasePlugins functions returns a dictionary.